Robeco Indian Equities D USD

 Monitored by an independent department in Rotterdam, risk management is fully integrated into the investment process to ensure that positions always meet predefined guidelines.

 The fund incorporates sustainability in the investment process through exclusions, ESG integration, engagement and voting.
 The fund does not invest in issuers that are in breach of international norms or where activities have been deemed detrimental to society following Robeco's exclusion policy.
 Financially material ESG factors are integrated in the bottom-up investment analysis to assess existing and potential ESG risks and opportunities.
 In the stock selection the fund limits exposure to elevated sustainability risks.
 In addition, where a stock issuer is flagged for breaching international standards in the ongoing monitoring, the issuer will become subject to engagement.
 Lastly, the fund makes use of shareholder rights and applies proxy voting in accordance with Robeco's proxy voting policy.

-Based on transaction prices, the fund's return was -2.17%.
-Based on net asset value, the fund outperformed the benchmark by 2.89%.
-Stock selection in utilities and consumer discretionary impacted positively, while sector allocation within information technology and energy impacted negatively during the month.
+Based on transaction prices, the fund's return was 2.46%.
+Based on transaction prices on the first business day of the month, the fund's return was 3.05%.
+Based on net asset value, the fund underperformed the benchmark by 1.10%.
+Stock selection in financials and consumer discretionary impacted positively, while sector allocation within utilities impacted negatively during the month.

 Expectation of fund manager